matrix-org/matrix-spec/content/client-server-api/_index.md

 Access tokens can expire after a certain amount of time.
 Any HTTP calls that use an expired access token will return with an error code `M_UNKNOWN_TOKEN`, preferably with `soft_logout: true`.
-When a client receives this error and it has a refresh token, it should attempt to refresh the access token by calling [`/refresh`](#post_matrixclientv3refresh).
+When a client receives this error and it has a refresh token, it should attempt to refresh the access token.
 Clients can also refresh their access token at any time, even if it has not yet expired.
 If the token refresh succeeds, the client should use the new token for future requests, and can re-try previously-failed requests with the new token.
 When an access token is refreshed, a new refresh token may be returned; if a new refresh token is given, the old refresh token will be invalidated, and the new refresh token should be used when the access token needs to be refreshed.

 The old refresh token remains valid until the new access token or refresh token is used, at which point the old refresh token is revoked.
 This ensures that if